rsnodgrass/hassio-addons/lutron-radiora1/README.md

 * Lutron's [RadioRA RS232 Serial Interface](http://www.lutron.com/TechnicalDocumentLibrary/044005c.pdf)
 * Raspberry Pi capable of running [Hassio](https://www.home-assistant.io/hassio/)
-* RS232 Serial interface to Pi: direct wire RadioRA RA-S232 to Pi pins *OR* a USB serial adapter
+* RS232 serial cable to Pi: wire RadioRA RA-S232 directly to Pi gpio pins *OR* use a USB serial adapter

 See the [Homemations Lutron RadioRA Manager](https://github.com/homemations/SmartThings) for details on hardware setup, SmartThings groovy script installs, as well as what features are supported.
 Note, the initial Lutron RadioRA Manager release only supports dimmers, switches and zones.